-The University Athletics Program accounts for its investments at fair value in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
+The University Athletics Program accounts for its investments at fair value in accordance with I50 of the GASB Codification.
 Changes in unrealized gain (loss) on the carrying value of investments are reported as a component of investment income in the Statements of Revenues, Expenses, and Changes in Net Position.
 The University Athletics Program is primarily invested in money markets and mutual funds which are carried at fair value.
 Fair value is determined using quoted market prices.